Pajamaman/jquery.toggleme/README.md

     $('.someclass').toggleme({ autoOpen: true });

 ####linkTitle - Boolean - Default: true
-Set whether or not the title should be wrapped in an <a> tag.
+Set whether or not the title should be wrapped in an anchor tag.

 Example: